 It works with not just particular types of USB devices.
 It is compatible with most of them.
 It is a universal solution for USB device redirection.

-Serial Port for Remote Desktop allows to redirect COM-ports into Microsoft RDP, Teradici PCoIP and Citrix ICA remote desktop sessions.
+Serial Port for Remote Desktop allows to redirect COM-ports to remote desktop sessions via Microsoft RDP, Teradici PCoIP and Citrix ICA.
 Serial devices are recognized by the server's operating system as if they were attached directly to it.